wernerdaehn/slimbeam/README.md

 The SlimBeam Cable Pull Tower has all the sensors to measure the pull distance and the lifted weigth built in already, so adding a ESP32 to broadcast the values wirelessly is pretty easy.
 Even the sensor- and power-cables can be reused.

+It has two buttons.
+ - One is the calibrate the weight sensor - done just once.
+Pressing this copies the current sensor values into the reference registers.
+Then pull all 14 weights until you cannot see them anymore.
+This adjusts the calibrated reference values to the values when no weights are present.
+Now the calibration is completed.
+ - Zero is to overwrite the distance sensors with zero values, in case that is needed.

+The only relevant values are Weight, Pull left and Pull right.
+The key status is just debug information, it shows the 2x7bits of the weight sensor as an integer.
+A value of 16383 (=0b0011111111111111) means the touch sensor found a weight in all 14 positions.
+The Calibration 1 & 2 is On whenever the bit indicating a calibration is in progress is set in the controllers.
+So when the calibration button is hit and the touch controller is in calibration mode, this changes to On for a second.

 <img src="media/Screenshot 2025-10-26 092117.png" width="25%">

 ## Partlist